open-feature/spec/specification/sections/01-flag-evaluation.md

 > The `provider mutator` function **MUST** invoke the `initialize` function on the newly registered provider before using it to resolve flag values.

-The `provider's` readiness can state can be determined from it's `status` member/accessor.
+The `provider's` readiness can state can be determined from its `status` member/accessor.

 See [provider initialization](./02-providers.md#24-initialization).